 Vhost0: used to communicated with Contrail controllers and to exchange XMPP packets

 Pkt0: used to communicate with the vrouter dataplane.
-The vrouter dataplane is using this interface to forward a copy of any incoming packets for which no processing and forwarding rules is known.
+The vrouter dataplane is using this interface to forward to vRouter agent a copy of any incoming packets for which no processing and forwarding rules is known.

 Both vrouter agent interfaces are connected to vif0/1 and vif0/2 vrouter interface.

 Only a single physical interface can be connected onto the vrouter.
 This interface is connected onto vif0/0 vrouter interface.
-For redundancy purpose, we are generally connecting a Linux bond to vif0/0.
+For redundancy purpose, we are generally connecting a Linux “bond” interface to vif0/0, and the “bond” interface typically has two member interfaces in it.

 Virtual Machine Network interfaces (VNIC) are VirtIO interfaces.
-Each VNIC is connected to a distinct vif onto the vrouter dataplane (vif0/3 and higher).
+Each VNIC is connected to a distinct vif interface on the vrouter dataplane (vif0/N N is 3 and higher).

 A specific Kernel Module is loaded by the vrouter dataplane.
 This specific Kernel module is allowing the vrouter to get access to Linux TCP/IP stack.